Prior Law School Applicants

 - An official transcript of all law school coursework (to be submitted through the Credential Assembly Service at the Law School Admission Council).

-The Admissions Committee will not review the application file until the School of Law receives the law school transcript and letter of good standing and after all other admission decisions have been made.
+A transfer student application will not be reviewed for a decision until the School of Law receives the law school transcript and letter of good standing.
+Decisions on transfer applications are made after all other admission decisions have been made.
 Decisions regarding transfer applicants are generally mailed in July.

-The deadline for submitting the letter of good standing and law school transcript is June 30th.
+The application deadline is April 30th, and the deadline for submitting the letter of good standing and law school transcript is June 30th.

 Per NCCU School of Law policy, a student seeking admission who has been previously disqualified from another ABA-approved law school may not be admitted as a new student until two academic years have elapsed following his/her disqualification.
-Such students cannot transfer any credits from their prior law school matriculation and must abide by the rules applying to their new incoming class.
+Previously disqualified applicants cannot transfer any credits from their prior law school matriculation and must abide by the rules applying to their new incoming class.

-Students who have previously attended NCCU School of Law and have not received their degree should follow the re-admission procedure outlined in the law school’s Student Handbook.
+Students who previously attended NCCU School of Law and did not receive a degree should follow the re-admission procedure outlined in the law school’s Student Handbook.